-Cardinal Boat Movers believes in educating our customers for smoother boat transports, hauling, shipping and storage services in Western Canada, the U.S. and abroad.
+Cardinal Boat Movers believes in educating our customers for smoother boat transports, hauling, and shipping services in Canada, the U.S. and abroad.
 Please take a few moments to browse our most frequently asked questions.
 Should you not find the answer to your specific question listed below, please feel free to contact us today via phone or email.
 We look forward to hearing from you!

 Q. WHAT SHOULD I KNOW ABOUT PREPARING MY BOAT FOR TRANSPORTATION?

 A. We’ve assembled a step-by-step guide for preparing your boat for transport.
 To ensure a safe and successful boat transport, we kindly ask that you make every effort to prepare and secure your boat according to the below guidelines:

 - Always stow and secure all loose gear.
 (Ensure you only have boat gear onboard, as we cannot ship household goods.)

 - Lock the cabin and keep the key; do not give the key to the driver.